€350 000 (HAI)**

 The Mill House:

 The mill house joins the main house and provides three levels of development potential.
 The structural condition is excellent, and the house has a very pretty stone exterior.
 Much of the original mill equipment is still within the house, and could be retained in some form to create a very unusual and quirky renovation.
-Equally, it would require only a small amount of renovation to get it back up and running and providing electricity.
+Equally, it would require only a small amount of renovation to get it back up and running and providing electricity (subject to appropriate consents).
 The mill race run through the garden and under the mill house, where the turnbine is.

 This barn also connects to the main house, and has been partially renovated.
 At present it offers two large spaces, one at ground level and one at first floor level.
 There is also a small enclosed balcony at first floor level.